CDLUC3/uc3-present/monthly_ops/demo.md

 ## Beyond Our Team

 - Our manager appreciates the ability to dive into details with the team
-- Other folks from our departments have joined to observe the process
+- Folks beyond have joined to observe the process
+  - positive responses
 - This has given the intiative a nice boost

 ----

 ## Script

-- Script contains collecttive learning
+- Script contains collective learning
 - Regular review builds confidence
 - We challenge ourselves to go deeper as we have solved the immediate issues